Fully quantum algorithm for lattice Boltzmann methods with application to partial differential equations: Quantum lattice methods

 This streaming step was designed to run classically on Type-II quantum computers~\citep{yepez2001type}.
 One time step of QLGA consists of the four operations described above.
-Unlike most quantum gate models, where measurement is performed at the end of the computation, QLGA requires measurement at each time step to extract the distribution functions, which are then used to encode the next time step.
-The recurrent decoherence at each lattice site is necessary to allow qubits to shift to neighboring sites classically.
-We next present a method for avoiding these unnecessary computations on modern quantum hardware.
+Unlike most quantum gate models, where measurement is performed at the end of the computation, QLGA requires measurement at each time step to extract the distribution functions, which are then used to encode the next step.
+Next, we present a method for improving these unnecessary computations that is more appropriate for modern quantum hardware.